confluentinc/schema-registry/docs/api.rst

 .. http:get:: /schemas/ids/{int: id}

-   Get the schema string identified by the input id.
+   Get the schema string identified by the input ID.

    :param int id: the globally unique identifier of the schema

-   :>json string schema: Schema string identified by the id
+   :>json string schema: Schema string identified by the ID

    :statuscode 404:
       * Error code 40403 -- Schema not found